 Make a difference!

-Each month we ask our POTM to choose an organization that is close to their heart to promote.
-This month Miller has asked that we tell you about the The Caspian Foundation.
+Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
+Digger has asked us to tell you about C.A.R.E.

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Blue has asked us to tell you about One Tail at a Time.